TakashiYoshinaga/AR-LightSaber-with-MediaPipe/README.md

 This works on win/mac (except for m1 chip).<br>
 https://takashiyoshinaga.github.io/AR-LightSaber-with-MediaPipe/

-<b>If you're m1 mac user, please turn true useCpuInference in source code.</b>
+<b>If you're m1 mac user, please use Firefox or Chrome instead of Safari.</b>